simeononsecurity/simeononsecurity.ch/content/articles/the-rise-of-deepfakes-the-threats-and-challenges-posed-by-synthetic-media/index.en.md

 ---
-title: "Deepfakes: Threats and Challenges of Synthetic Media in the Digital Age"
+title: "Deepfakes: Threats and Challenges of Synthetic Media in..."
 draft: false
 toc: true
 date: 2023-05-21